ibm-cloud-docs/transit-gateway/about.md

 ### Use case 8: Connect networks using a High Availability GRE tunnel
 {: #use-case-8}

-Connect {{site.data.keyword.cloud_notm}} classic infrastructure using a GRE Tunnel to a local transit gateway.
+Connect {{site.data.keyword.cloud_notm}} classic infrastructure using a GRE tunnel to a local transit gateway.

 The use of GRE tunnels is restricted to IBM-approved use cases only.
 [Create a support case](/docs/get-support?topic=get-support-open-case) to discuss and get approval for your specific use case.
 {: important}

 This diagram shows a highly available GRE tunnel configuration.
 When setting up a GRE tunnel configuration, an availability zone must be specified.
 To make this highly available, you must set up two GRE tunnels with the same endpoints, but using different availability zones.